 March-May and September-November are the high season months, while June, July and December-February comprise the low season.
-Bring cotton or light woolen wear in summer (maximum temperature 30 degrees Celsius) and heavy woolens and down jacket in winter (minimum 1.1 degrees Celsius).
+Bring cotton or light woollen wear in summer (maximum temperature of 30 degrees Celsius) and heavy woollens and down jacket in winter (minimum 1.1 degrees Celsius).

 Trekking and mountaineering.

 Modern hotels are available in Thimpu.
 The outlying areas have comfortable resorts and lodges.

 The State religion is Drukpa Kagyupa a branch of Mahayana Buddhism.
 It has been institutionalized in the Dratshang (Central Monk Body), headed by the Je Khenpo (Chief Abbot) who is chosen from among the most learned Lamas and enjoys an equal rank with the King.
 Bhutan is the only country in the world to have adopted Mahayana Buddhism in its Tantric form as its official religion.
 The Buddhist faith has played and continues to play a fundamental role in the cultural, ethical and sociological development of Bhutan and its people.
 It permeates all strands of secular life.

 Summer (June-August) is pleasant but wet due to the monsoons.W inter (December-February) is cold with temperatures dropping below zero.
 The daytime is pleasant with clear blue skies.
 Spring (March-May) is the best time of the year-pleasant weather with plenty of greenery, Autumn (September-November) is similar to spring but warmer.